 Furthermore, Microsoft makes achieving new certifications a priority to increase trust and esteem in the brand.
 For example, a tool called the Microsoft Service Trust Center, which is home to a compliance repository resource that will be discussed in more detail below, tells us that Microsoft is ISO 9001:2015 certified.

 According to Microsoft, the certification requires a rigorous audit by an independent organization.
 Passing means meeting ISO 9001:2015 management standards.
 Azure was one of the platforms audited for this certification.
 The Microsoft Service Trust Portal allows you to view their certificate and full audit.
-The same portal allows you to assess your organization’s readiness to be GDPR compliant.

 #2 Explore Compliance Manager